tritum/repeatable_form_elements/README.md

 ## Installation

-Copy the extension folder to `\typo3conf\ext\ `, upload it via the extension manager or add it to your composer.json.
+Copy the extension folder to `\typo3conf\ext\ `, upload it via the extension manager or add it to your composer.json (`composer require tritum/repeatable-form-elements`).
 Add the static TypoScript configuration to your TypoScript template.

 Make sure, jQuery is available in the frontend.
-We have tested with TYPO3 v11 and jQuery v2.2.4.
+We have tested with TYPO3 v12.4 and jQuery v3.7.1.

 ## Usage